couchbase/cbft/IDEAS.md

-110 The hope is if we improve the Planner to be smarter over time, there should be enough separation of responsibilites in the design here so that the later parts of the system don't need to change so much.
+110 The hope is if we improve the Planner to be smarter over time, there should be enough separation of responsibilites in the design here so that the later parts of the system don't need to change so much when a Planner is upgraded.

-112 (feedback from Alk) What about huge single terms, like "user:gender" or "user:is-root-admin"?
+112 ((feedback from Alk) What about huge single terms, like "user:gender" or "user:is-root-admin"?
+Sketch answer: it's still splittable as docID's are suffx'ed onto term keys, so a future Planner can take that into account.)

 120 The Planners will then save the plans down into the Cfg so that later parts of the system can use it as input.